 The south end is made up mostly of farmland and some green-leaf forests.
 It’s rather flat too.
 The winters are short and mild with very little snow, if any at all.
 They have roughly the same amount of daylight all year round, meaning it gets dark during the night even in the summer and in the winter the sun actually stays up for a while during the day.

 The southern half is also where all the big cities are and where most of the population lives.

 As you travel north it gets successively “wilder”.
 The leaf forests are replaced with forests of firs and pines.
 Actually, it’s not forests (plural) any more – it’s THE forest.
 The massive taiga covers the whole northern half of the country.

 When you reach the north end the towns/villages are very far apart and mostly very small.
 The landscape is cropped with lots of hills and mountains.
 Winters up there are long and harsh, with deep snow and very low temperatures.
 Daylight is almost non-existent during December, January and February.
 The summers are short and intense.
 From May to July summer nights are as bright as day and above the Arctic Circle the sun doesn’t set at all.

 When deciding to visit Sweden you should take this into account.
 Which brings me to the next point:

 What to do where?

 If you’re looking for the typical Nordic experience with winter and snow you should visit the northern half of the country.
-There are many winter resorts in the mountains in the north-west where you can ski, ride snowmobiles, go dog sledding or just watch the breathtaking scenery.
+There are many winter resorts in the mountains in the northwest where you can ski, ride snowmobiles, go dog sledging or just watch the breathtaking scenery.
 Those resorts are usually full of people, both Swedes and foreigners, and have pubs and bars where you can party after your outdoor adventures.